 The six to nine semi-erect leaves that grow from the top of the bulb are lanceolate with entire margins.
 They are hairless or velvety from fine hairs.
 Leaf colour is pale green to blue-green, sometimes with some maroon along the margins or elsewhere on the leaves.
 There are distinctive veins along the leaf surfaces.
 Only a few dry leaves from the previous summer can be seen lying around these bulbs, as well as a couple of flower stalks.

-The species is quite variable across its distribution area.
-Although the plant material is toxic, it has also been used medicinally for a variety of ailments.
-The bulb has been used as a soap substitute and in soap making (Manning, 2009; www.plantzafrica.com).
+The species is quite variable across its distribution.
+Although the plant material is toxic, it has been used medicinally for a variety of ailments.
+The bulb has been used as a soap substitute and in making soap (Manning, 2009; www.plantzafrica.com).